oernster/setup-usb-webcams-server/README.md

 # For setup instructions, please see Setup.md.

-# For usage instructions in VLC Media Player or OBS Strudio, please see Usage.md
+# For usage instructions in OBS Studio or VLC Media Player, please see Usage.md.